binli2337/hello-world/README.md

 ```

 ## Create experiment directory using CROW
 CROW gets information of the targeted experiment from case files.
-A case file is a text file in YAML format, describing the informa
+A case file is a text file in YAML format, describing the information
-tion of the experiment to be configured.
+of the experiment to be configured.
 A series of pre-generated case files are given under /workflow/cases.
-You could generate y
+You could generate your
-our own case from scratch as well.
+own case from scratch as well.
 For this project, we start with "coupled_free_forecast.yaml".
-The "coupled_free_forecast.yaml" w
+The "coupled_free_forecast.yaml" will
-ill generate a 3-day run case starting from 2016040100.
+generate a 3-day run case starting from 2016040100.
 From the /workflow/CROW directory:
 ```
 mkdir -p $PROJECT_DIR
 (Note that $PROJECT_DIR is the experiment directory that has been set in the user.yaml file.)